asplake/agendashift-open/resources/oi-sr-template.md

 >
 > Source: *[Right to Left]*, chapter 5

-By design, the layers, the relationships between them, and the questions all leave room for some unpacking by the facilitator.
-It may be worth stressing that *team(s)* here means everyone – not just delivery teams!
+By design, the questions are non-prescriptive, and make as few assumptions as possible.
+The way each question builds on its predecessors is intent to support participants in a process of model building.
+Also by design, the layers, the relationships between them, and their respective questions still leave room for some careful (non-prescriptive) unpacking by the facilitator.